AgenaRisk/api-r/README.md

 # 6. Creating and Modifying a Model in R

-It is possible to create an Agena AI model entirely in R, without a .cmpx file to begin with.
-Once all the networks and nodes of a model are created and defined in R, you can export the model to a .cmpx or .json file to be used with Agena AI calculations and inference, locally or on Agena AI Cloud.
+It is possible to create an agena.ai model entirely in R, without a .cmpx file to begin with.
+Once all the networks and nodes of a model are created and defined in R, you can export the model to a .cmpx or .json file to be used with agena.ai calculations and inference, locally or on agena.ai Cloud.
 In this section, creating a model is shown step by step, starting with nodes.

 In an R script where base R-Agena.R code is sourced, you can create and modify BNs in R. As a reminder, to source/import the base code: